 Although team spawning can be an effective way to onboard new team members, there are still some challenges that developers need to be aware of.
 Here are some of the key challenges of software onboarding:

 - Managing workloads: Naturally, with different assignments on spawned teams, workloads can look quite different.
 New members have lots of learning to do and leaders have lots of, well, leading to do.
 This can lead to uneven workloads, which is especially true if team members are working remotely or on different schedules.
-If you’re managing a spawned team or set of teams, help make sure no workload gets too uneven, and compensate employees for taking on more than their fair share.
+This problem is solved for a client when they’re working with an outsourcing company, which will handle all workload responsibilities and make sure team members are acclimating at the expected rate.

 These are just a few of the challenges that developers need to be aware of when onboarding new users.